New York Court Records

 NewYorkCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewYorkCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Felonies, Misdemeanors, and Infractions in New York
+Felonies, Misdemeanors And Infractions in New York

 Felonies are further classified into different categories according to the New York State Penal Law §70.02)

-- Class A Felonies (I or II): The most serious crimes such as arson in the first degree, aggravated murder, and criminal use of chemical or biological weapons.
+- Class A Felonies (I or II): The most serious crimes, such as arson in the first degree, aggravated murder, and criminal use of chemical or biological weapons.
 These are punishable by a maximum sentence of life imprisonment without parole, except it is drug related (NYPC §220.21).
 In which case, a felon may be charged a fine up to $100,000 and a long jail term of 10 years (NYPC §80.00 (1c i & ii).

-- Class B Felonies: These include first degree criminal sale of firearms, first degree gang assault, armed robbery, rape, and attempted homicide.
+- Class B Felonies: These may include first degree criminal sale of firearms, first degree gang assault, armed robbery, rape, and attempted homicide.
 They attract a maximum sentence of 25 years imprisonment or up to $30,000 fine (NYPC §80.00 (1ciii).

-- Class C Felonies attract at most 15 years jail term or $15,000 fine (NYPC §80.00 (1civ).
-Examples are second degree criminal use of firearms, fraud, types of theft and assaults.
+- Class C Felonies attract a maximum 15-year jail term or a $15,000 fine (NYPC §80.00 (1civ)).
+Examples are second-degree criminal use of firearms, fraud, theft, and assault.

 Typical examples of crimes tagged as felonies in New York include: